michael-wall/rabbit-mq-demo/README.md

   - https://github.com/michael-wall/rabbit-mq-demo-listener.git: Contains the source code for the rabbitmqlistener jar file, the compiled jar file to be manually added to the rabbitmqlistener custom service.

 ## Setup ##
-- Setup secrets for RabbitMQ credentials using appropriate values:
+- Setup Liferay PaaS secrets for RabbitMQ credentials using appropriate values:
-  - rabbit-mq-default-user - used by RabbitMQ service, mapped in the rabbitmq service LCP.json file.
+  - **rabbit-mq-default-user** used by RabbitMQ service, mapped in the rabbitmq service LCP.json file.
-  - rabbit-mq-default-pass - used by RabbitMQ service, mapped in the rabbitmq service LCP.json file.
+  - **rabbit-mq-default-pass** used by RabbitMQ service, mapped in the rabbitmq service LCP.json file.
-  - rabbit-mq-liferay-user - used by rabbitmqpublish CX and rabbitmqlistener Custom Service, mapped in their LCP.json files.
+  - **rabbit-mq-liferay-user** used by rabbitmqpublish CX and rabbitmqlistener Custom Service, mapped in their LCP.json files.
-  - rabbit-mq-liferay-pass - used by rabbitmqpublish CX and rabbitmqlistener Custom Service, mapped in their LCP.json files.
+  - **rabbit-mq-liferay-pass** used by rabbitmqpublish CX and rabbitmqlistener Custom Service, mapped in their LCP.json files.
   - Note: They don't need to be manually mapped to individual services, the service LCP.json files will take care of the mappings.

 - Deploy the RabbitMQ custom service and configure RabbitMQ